-However, there is no requirement in the legislation for Department of Human Services 'contracted medical professionals' to have any specific qualifications relevant to addiction medicine and mental health.
+However, there is no requirement in the legislation for Department of Human Services 'contracted medical professional' to have any specific qualifications relevant to addiction medicine and mental health.
 As such, we are concerned that these assessments would be undertaken without adequate levels of clinical expertise.
-This is particularly concerning as compliance with an inappropriate recommendation would become mandatory for that person to continue to receive their welfare payment.
+This is particularly concerning as compliance with an inappropriate recommendation would become mandatory for that person to continue to receive their income support payment.

-We are also concerned that it appears an employment services provider would determine which specific treatment activities (e.g., residential rehabilitation, counselling, etc.) would go into a person's participation plan.
-Employment services providers are not health professionals and are not qualified to make these determinations.
+We are also concerned that it appears an employment services provider would determine which activities recipients will be required to complete to address their substance use as part of their Job Plan (eg: rehabilitation, counselling, etc).
+Employment service providers are not health professionals and are not qualified to make these determinations.

-In addition, we note that the legislation (Section 123UFAA (1B)) allows the Secretary to make a determination to continue a person's period of income management beyond 24 months where they believe it would be beneficial to their rehabilitation outcome.
+In addition, we note that the legislation (Sub-section 123UFAA(1B)) allows the Secretary to make a determination to continue a person's period of income management beyond 24 months where they believe it would be beneficial to their rehabilitation outcome.
 We are concerned that this appears to a significant discretionary power with no requirement that such a determination would be made on the advice of an appropriately qualified medical professional.